 Cape Town Nightlife

-Kick things off by sipping on a cocktail and watching the sunset at one of Camps Bay's trendy sidewalk cafes in the summer, offering fancy cocktails and gorgeous ocean views.
+Kick things off by sipping on a cocktail and watching the sunset at one of Camps Bay's trendy sidewalk cafes in the summer, enjoying the gorgeous ocean views.
 Somerset Road in Green Point is where the main gay and lesbian clubs and bars are situated, although Cape Town in general is very tolerant of same-sex relationships.

-If that doesn't float your boat, head to Observatory for a more bohemian experience with students from the University of Cape Town.
-Everything happens at a slightly slower pace here and pool halls, reggae bars, avant-garde eateries and live music are the order of the day.
-For a younger and more mainstream clubbing experience, head to main road in Claremont where teens prefer to drink and dance the night away at clubs like Tiger Tiger.
+Head to Observatory for a more bohemian experience, the area frequent by students from the nearby University of Cape Town.
+Everything happens at a slightly slower pace here and pool halls, reggae bars, avant-garde eateries, and live music are the order of the day.
+For a younger and more mainstream clubbing experience, head to the main road in Claremont where young adults prefer to have a drink and dance at clubs like Tiger Tiger.

-For culture vultures, there are great local and often international shows to be seen at one of the many theatres in Cape Town, such as the Theatre on the Bay, the Baxter Theatre, or ARTscape, while On Broadway hosts a wonderful mix of comedies and farces.
+For culture vultures, there are great local and often international shows to be seen at one of the many theatres in Cape Town, such as the Theatre on the Bay, the Baxter Theatre, or the Artscape, while On Broadway hosts a wonderful mix of comedies and farces.
 The Cape Town City Ballet, the Cape Town Philharmonic Orchestra, and the Cape Town Opera are all world-class performing groups.
 Maynardville Open-Air Theatre hosts Shakespeare in the Park performances in Wynberg every summer.

 Unfortunately, there is little to no public transport after 7pm in Cape Town, besides private taxis which often need to be booked in advance and can be very expensive, so it is best to organise your own car - but make sure there is a designated driver as the accident rate on weekends is frighteningly high and police road blocks are common.
 The legal drinking age in South Africa is 18.
 Bars and clubs in Cape Town stop serving alcohol at 2am.